Portrait of Vilhelm Toivonen

 • • Edge-mesh on-policy distillation: students and teachers split across devices, clusters, and even model families

-• • Systems paper unifying BridgeLoRA, the measurement work, and the scaffold-and-release framing (COLM submission) — PhD thesis spine
+• • Systems paper unifying BridgeLoRA, the measurement work, and the scaffold-and-release framing (COLM submission): the PhD thesis spine

 Timeline

-• • 2026: BridgeLoRA accepted at ICDCS; measurement paper submitted to MobiHoc; on-policy distillation finding in writing
+• • 2026: BridgeLoRA accepted at ICDCS; agent-placement paper submitted to MobiHoc; on-policy distillation in review at COLM; survey submitted to ACM Computing Surveys

-• • Late 2026 – early 2027: edge-mesh distillation manuscript, BridgeLoRA journal extension, systems paper draft
+• • Late 2026 – early 2027: edge-mesh distillation manuscript, BridgeLoRA TKDE extension, systems paper draft

 • • Early 2027: PhD defense and graduation